antonmi/ALF/README.md

 Enum.to_list(output_stream) # it returns [1, 3, 5]
 ```
 ### Parallel processing of several streams
-The ALF pipeline can handle arbitrary amount of data streams in parallel.
+The ALF pipeline can handle arbitrary amount of events streams in parallel.
 For example:
 ```elixir
  stream1 = Manager.stream_to(0..9, Pipeline)